-The Governance Code sets out several recommendations concerning remuneration.
-Essentially, companies are encouraged to structure their remuneration schemes so as to align the interests of those in charge of the management with the long-term interests of the company (by basing part of the executive directors' remuneration on performance evaluation) and to deter directors from assuming excessive risks.
+The Governance Code and the IPCG Code set out several recommendations concerning remuneration.
+Essentially, companies are encouraged to structure their remuneration schemes so as to align the interests of those in charge of the management with the long-term interests of the company or shareholders (by basing part of the executive directors' remuneration8 on performance evaluation) and to deter excessive risk assumption.
 A substantial part of the variable pay, or the right to exercise any options, should be deferred for at least three years and be linked to the good performance of the company during such period.